matoous/dzxcz/content/posts/2024_11/index.md

 ## Watching

 The 8th longest flight in the world from Auckland to Dubai provides just enough time (17 hours and 25 minutes to be exact) to rewatch the [Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings_(film_series)) trilogy in extended edition.
-Unfortunatelly, Emirate's onboard entertainment had only the theatrical release which had to do.
+Unfortunately, Emirate's onboard entertainment had only the theatrical release which had to do.
 Next month I am flying to Brazil (12 hours to São Paulo) which leaves me with the only other thing on _worth re-watching_ list - [Band of Brothers](https://en.wikipedia.org/wiki/Band_of_Brothers_(miniseries)).

 [^scuba]: For further reading, [Scuba: Diving into Data at Facebook](https://research.facebook.com/publications/scuba-diving-into-data-at-facebook/) is a longer technical dive into the observability infrastructure at Meta.